FAQs AND MORE

 Always refer to care tags attached to your rugs for specific instructions.

 Cleaning the Border on Your Rug

 In the event that liquid spills onto your rug's border, use a dry, undyed cloth to blot (NOT rub) the liquid.
 We recommend using Host Dry Carpet Cleaner.
-If solids are dropped on the carpet border, use a dull edge spatula to remove the spilled material.
+If solids are dropped on the carpet border, scrape off whatever spilled first.
 Dampen cloth with the proper cleaning agent for the type of stain.
 Wipe the area gently, working from the outer edge to the center of the spot.
 Turn the cloth frequently so it is always clean.
 Repeat this process until the spot is removed.
 Dry the carpet by weighing down a pad of absorbent tissues or cloth to absorb the moisture, then circulate with a fan or hair dryer.